Bien-Glitch/fusion.form.validator/README.md

 </form>
 ```

-Putting it all together we would have:
+Putting it all together we had:

 ```html
 <!DOCTYPE html>